libthinkpad/libthinkpad/doc/README.md

 To start with the library, you can start exploring the ThinkPad namespace. <br>

+Also, you can find examples inside the `examples` directory in the main source tree. <br>

 ### A few notes

 This library is early in development, bugs may occur. <br>